wamdam/backy2/docs/source/quickstart.rst

 through all the blocks in the backend storage.
 This should only be used when an inconsistency is suspected as it can take a very long time to complete.

 ..
-NOTE:: A full cleanup must not be run parallel to ANY other Benji jobs.
+NOTE:: A full cleanup must run in parallel to any other Benji jobs.
     Benji will prevent you from doing this by creating a global lock.

 ..
 CAUTION:: Parallelism has been tested successfully with PostgreSQL.
 It might